Leaf-Agriculture/docs/docs/operations_endpoints.md

 #### Response

-[Here's a link with sample responses][sample_summary] for "planted", "applied" and "harvested" operations.
+[Here's a link with sample responses][sample_summary] for "planted", "applied", "harvested" and "tillage" operations.

 ### Get an operation's images